beatobongco/ClimbingDiary/README.md

  * Bouldering today.
 Very pleased that was able to complete 2 new green-taped boulders: Black Roof Start and Green Volume.
 Added them to my 4x4 but it's not perfect yet.
 I failed on my last few reps.
 That just means more refinement is required!
  * Den almost finished Yellow Tap!
  * New bouldering training plan seems to be working! :) Just a bit more discipline needed to stick to time and rest conventions and we should be totally peachy!

+## 2016/9/1
+ * Route climbing today.
+Super stoken we've got 3 lines re-set with routes!
+Finished Sisid (6b), Bakit Pocket (6b) and Jump Start (6c).
+Very happy that Sisid was a flash and Jump Start was an easy 3 try.
+ * Pockets are my weakness though and Bakit Pocket was only sent after some analysis and around 5 attempts.
+At least I know what to work on!
+ * Tried 9 Lives (7a), a route I worked on a month back but gave up on.
+It was totally doable even in fatigued state!
+Fell on the last hold though.
+This training is really working.
+ * 9 Lives is a slopey, dynamic route that Joey said might not be a 7a.
+So I'll think of it 6c+ grade to be safe.
+I should be able to send it this saturday and I better since it will be gone next Tuesday.
+ * Worked on Beer (6b+).
+Still the hardest 6b+ ever.
+Working into the habit of sticking the crux consistently.
+Gave it around 4 tries for a redpoint.
+Happy I could send it but want to be able to do it in 2 tries max.
+ * Den did well!
+Sisid is quite reachy for her, so she has to do around 2-3 dynos for reachy parts.
+It's really good for her tho.
+She is learning fast!